Scams Using the WWP Name Hurt Us, our Supporters, and the Warriors We're All Working to Support

 This may be what the Federal Communications Commission (FCC) refers to as “caller ID spoofing.”
 WWP has contacted the FCC and it is aware of the problem and taking steps to identify the perpetrators.
 The FCC asks the person who actually received the call to file a complaint with the FCC.
 You can find out more on caller ID spoofing and file a complaint here: http://www.fcc.gov/guides/caller-id-and-spoofing

-Missouri Man in Custody with 11 Felony Counts Filed Against Him in Charity Scam
+Missouri Man Pleads Guilty to 11 Felony Counts Filed Against Him in Charity Scam

 Thank you very much, Missouri law enforcement, for your efforts to bring William Harshbarger to justice for stealing funds people thought they were donating to Wounded Warrior Project, including a 15-year-old girl who asked her friends to donate to WWP in lieu of birthday gifts and a Christian school in O’Fallon.